Deadpool & Wolverine — 500 Years In The Making: A Brief History of the Multiverse in Pop Culture

 Alternative timelines are popping up like dandelions over the neighborhood lawns these days in the MCU and DCU franchises.

-Spider-Man: Across the Spider-verse and The Flash are the latest in the trend.
+Deadpool & Wolverine is just the latest in the trend.
 But it’s not just the comic book movies.
-For example, Twin Peaks: the Return (2017) and Once Upon A Time In Hollywood (2019) both utilized the concept — with rare originality, even eerieness.
+For example, Twin Peaks: the Return (2017), Once Upon A Time In Hollywood (2019), and the Oscar-winning Everything Everywhere All At Once (2023) both utilized the concept — with rare originality, even eerieness.

 Here, then, is your brief history of the pop culture “multiverse.”
 We’re limiting the definition to “alternative histories” to either our own or the established history of fictional universes (the MCU, etc.).
 We thus exclude other types such as the parallel “portal worlds” of Oz, Narnia, etc.